Theory into Practice

 Alpha Theta Neurotherapy: Theory into Practice

-Pay in Full- 4 hours of asynchronous instruction
+Pay in Full- 3 hours of pre-recorded instruction

 Alpha Theta Neurotherapy: Theory into Practice